 - how the proposed action will have that impact

-- which parts of the proposed project will have an impact on a particular protected matter.
+- which parts of the proposed action will have an impact on a particular protected matter

 If you think the referral information is misleading or incorrect, tell us why and give us the right information if you can.

-The minister (or their delegate) isn't required to consider any comments we receive after 10 business days.
+The minister isn't required to consider any comments we receive after 10 business days.